Tutorial on how to draw a rose.

-You could make a her a pillow with flower embroidery/embellishments, start some daffodils into a handmade basket for her ahead of time, create a handmade mothers day greeting card with flowers, and of course, there is the classic bouquet of real flowers that will always delight.
+You could make a her a pillow with rose embroidery or other flower embellishments, start some daffodils into a handmade basket for her ahead of time, create a handmade mothers day greeting card with flowers, and of course, there is the classic bouquet of real flowers that will always delight.

 To help you on your creative way, I thought to show you today, how to draw a rose.
 (And, you’ll never need a rose template ever again.)